MikeHankinson/kickstarter-analysis/README.md

 ### Purpose
 The objective of this work is to develop a strategic path-forward to yield a successful funding campaign.
 This will be accomplished through the following tasks:
        a.
 Find source data to be used as effective comparison.
          b.
 Retrieve data from repository.
-     	c.
-Clean data for purpose.
+     	.
+1Clean data for purpose.
-     	d.
-Analyzed data for trends.
+     2. Analyzed data for trends.
-     e.
-Provide recommendations.
+     3. Provide recommendations.

 ## Analysis and Challenges
 Data was extracted from Kickstarter.
 Kickstarter is a funding platform for creative projects.
 The data set included a total of 4,113 projects from an array of art forms including the following: